make-all/tuya-local/README.md

 - [sean6541](https://github.com/sean6541)'s [tuya-homeassistant](https://github.com/sean6541/tuya-homeassistant) library giving an example of integrating Tuya devices with Home Assistant.
 - [clach04](https://github.com/clach04)'s [python-tuya](https://github.com/clach04/python-tuya) library.
 - [jasonacox](https://github.com/jasonacox)'s [tinytuya](https://github.com/jasonacox/tinytuya) library which improves on the original.

+Further device support has been made with the assistance of users.
+Please consider contributing if you find a device that is not supported by gathering some information about the device's DPS ids and their values.

 - [etamtlosz](https://github.com/etamtlosz) and [KiLLeRRaT](https://github.com/KiLLeRRaT) for their support and dev work towards GECO and GPCV heaters.
 - [botts7](https://github.com/botts7) for support towards widening Kogan SmartPlug support.
 - [awaismun](https://github.com/awaismun) for assistance in supporting Andersson heaters.